 We are reader-supported, earning a commission when you purchase through our links.
 There’s no extra cost to you.
 Thanks for your support!
 Full disclosure here.

 More organizations are having their employees work remotely (at least partially) and collaborate online than ever before, making cloud-based productivity tools a must-have to keep teams and information organized.
-Two companies consistently deliver the most comprehensive, feature-rich solutions from which to choose: Google and Microsoft.
+The two leading services that offer the most comprehensive, feature-rich solutions at price points that are affordable for smaller and mid-sized organizations are Google Workspace and Microsoft 365.

 Both tools provide features including: